 I almost always have canned salmon or tuna in my pantry.
 It’s an easy source of protein and there are countless ways you can add pizzaz to both canned salmon and canned tuna.
 In addition to this 5-Minute Salmon Salad recipe, you’ll also find me making Salmon Burgers or Tuna Cakes.
-Both are easy to make and oh-so-delicious!
+These salmon recipes are both easy to make and oh-so-delicious!

 This post contains affiliate links that will not change your price but will share some commission.

 - Canned salmon – boneless and skinless canned salmon.
 For canned salmon, I like Wild Planet or Safe Catch.
 You could also use leftover cooked salmon or canned tuna.

 - Mayonnaise – I recommend an avocado oil mayo or homemade.
 While I like the taste of mayo best for this recipe, you could also use plain greek or regular yogurt.
 For egg-free, choose a vegan mayo or make with yogurt.